MuizMahdi/MuizMahdi/README.md

 ## Hi, I'm Muiz

-I'm a Software Engineer with experience in web development, from developing web applications using modern Javascript frameworks on the client-side, to the development and architecture of secure and scalable server-side applications, cloud native microservices, and database design.
+I'm a Software Engineer with experience from developing web applications using modern frameworks on the client-side, to the development and architecture of secure and scalable server-side applications, cloud native microservices, and database design.
 I enjoy working on side projects; I’m always growing and learning, and open for challenging and rewarding opportunities.

 ----